Trifolium

 Sustainability through smart design

-The renovation follows a modular and industrial design approach, ensuring that all new building components are not only of high quality but also have future reuse potential.
-This strategy enhances both environmental sustainability and economic viability, making it a smart long-term investment for the building’s owner.
+The renovation follows a modular and industrial design approach, ensuring that all new building components are of high quality while supporting but also have future reuse potential.
+This strategy enhances both environmentally sustainability and economic viability, making it a smart long-term investment for the building’s owner.

 Honouring the spirit of place